hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Import Issues

 **"CIDR alignment errors detected"**
 One or more CIDR entries in your CSV have non-zero host bits for their prefix length (e.g., `10.159.55.0/16` should be `10.159.0.0/16`).
 The tool shows up to five examples with corrected values.
 Fix the entries in your CSV and reimport.
-BIG-IP will reject misaligned CIDRs so the import is blocked before the API call.
+BIG-IP will reject misaligned CIDRs so the import is blocked before the API call is made.

 **"X duplicate entries removed, Y unique entries"** Your CSV contained duplicate keys or URLs.
 The tool automatically removes duplicates before applying.
 The reported count reflects what will land in the datagroup or URL category.
-No action needed.

 **"Failed to populate URL category"**
 The URL category was created but the API timed out while applying URLs.
 This can happen with very large URL categories (>10000 records).
 The category likely contains the data — verify in the GUI or by viewing it in the tool.
 If it is empty, retry using overwrite mode.
 If timeouts persist, increase `API_REQUEST_TIMEOUT` (bash) or `$script:API_TIMEOUT` (PowerShell) in the script header.
 The default is 60 seconds.